-I am a twenty-two-year-old college student.
+I am a 22 year old college student.
 I weigh about 140 lbs. and I am 5 feet 5 inches tall and I want to start using the diet drug Metabolife.
 I was wondering if you can tell me how safe it is.
-I want to lose about 15 - 20 pounds and I was hoping to get your insight on the issue and, if possible, any health risk or addiction issues.
+I want to lose about 15 to 20 pounds and I was hoping to get your insight on the issue and, if possible, any health risk or addiction issues.
 I will really appreciate your answer on this matter.
 I tried research on the Internet and all I could get is info on people who want to sell me the product.
 I don't want to use something and become dependent on it or risk my health.
 It's just not worth it.
 Any help you can give me will be greatly appreciated.

-Metabolife, which is used in conjunction with proper nutrition and exercise, is considered a "dietary supplement" and contains numerous vitamins, minerals, and other chemical compounds.
+Metabolife, which is used in conjunction with adequate nutrition and physical activity, is considered a "dietary supplement" and contains numerous vitamins, minerals, and other chemical compounds.
 Metabolife, as with some other weight loss products, seems to work for many people, but the research is still unclear on whether these results are primarily due to the weight management aid or increased exercise and modified diet of the person using the product.
 It is important to note that because of its status as a dietary supplement, the statements made by the manufacturers of Metabolife about its effects have not been evaluated by the U.S. Food and Drug Administration (FDA), the organization that oversees the safety of food and drug products.

 Metabolife originally contained ephedrine (which is derived from the ma huang root).
 As of April 12, 2004, sales of dietary supplements containing ephedrine (a.k.a., ephedra) were banned by the FDA.
 The World Health Organization petitioned to have international restrictions placed on the manufacture and distribution of ephedrine, because its use has been associated with cardiovascular problems (including heart attack and stroke), seizures, induced psychosis, and even death.
 Most of these complications occurred in young to middle aged adults who were trying to lose weight or increase their energy levels, but were otherwise healthy.
 Many were high school, college and professional athletes.
 Research has also suggested that people taking ephedrine may develop a dependence on it.